Olshansk/rss-feeds/cmd_rss_feed_generator.md

 4. GitHub actions will take care of triggering this periodically, so you don't have to worry about it

 5. If you are not given an HTML file that you can parse into an rss feed, either ask for it or explain what the issue with the provided file is.

+6. Use existing feeds and parsers as a reference.

+7. Update the table in the README.md file with the new feed once you are done